Ffionhaf96/msp-2-christmas-quiz/README.md

 - - -
 #### **Colour & Design**

 The Christmas Quiz web application is designed to offer an immersive and festive user experience.
-The color palette and design elements are carefully chosen to evoke the warmth and joy of the holiday season, ensuring that users feel the Christmas spirit while interacting with the app.
+The colour palette and design elements are carefully chosen to evoke the warmth and joy of the holiday season, ensuring that users feel the Christmas spirit while interacting with the app.

-##### **Color Palette**
+##### **Colour Palette**

-I have selected a vibrant and harmonious color palette that combines traditional Christmas colors with a touch of elegance and winter charm:
+I have selected a vibrant and harmonious colour palette that combines traditional Christmas colors with a touch of elegance and winter charm:

     Classic Red (rgba(255, 0, 0, 1)): A vibrant, warm red that is emblematic of Christmas.
 Ideal for attention-grabbing elements like buttons, notifications, and progress bars.